 Lectors take a lector training course and are then recommended for approval to the Moderator by the Director of Worship.
 A lector handbook serves as an additional guide.
 Daily readings in both English and Spanish are available on the USCCB website.

 Sacristans are essential for good order in the sanctuary and the sacristy.
 They are responsible for the care of sacred linens, vestments, liturgical books, and the ordering of supplies.

 Altar servers have the unique honor of assisting the priest celebrant in the reverent celebration of the Mass.
 Some altar servers may also be trained to serve as a master of ceremonies for Solemn celebrations of the Mass during the seasons of Christmas and Easter.

 Ushers and greeters have a special role in hospitality and evangelization.
 They are typically the first ones to welcome parishioners and those who are new to the parish

 The liturgical environment is important to bring all into an awareness of the sacred.
 So often, we can be attentive to flowers, art, and candles, but what is most important is that we use the many gifts from creation to direct us to an encounter with Jesus.

 The Music Coordinator in the Family of Parishes is responsible to the Director of Worship and the Moderator.
 The Archdiocesan Academy of Sacred Music exists to assist the music coordinators.
 They have produced a handbook (forthcoming) as a guide.
-For those who have the responsibility to hire and retain musicians, they have a guide (forthcoming).
-In addition, the AASM provides antiphons for Mass (forthcoming).
+For those who have the responsibility to hire and retain musicians, they have a hiring guide to assist you.
+In addition, the AASM provides antiphons for Mass.
 They also show how to work with a children’s choir (forthcoming).